Skip to main content

 When to Avoid EMA Crossover Signals

 Choppy Markets: In sideways, range-bound markets, you'll get whipsawed constantly.
+I avoid EMA crossovers when the ADX is below 20.

 Low Volume: Crossovers with minimal volume often lead to false breakouts.
+I check the volume indicator before entering.

 Around Major News: Economic announcements can cause erratic price movements that invalidate technical signals.